dfinity/portal/style-guide.md

 - In-line links should not capitalize the title of the page or section that is being linked.
 For example:
     - The below section [demonstrating trust](#demonstrating-trust).
     - The Wiki [contains some ideas](https://wiki.internetcomputer.org/wiki/Dealing_with_cycles_limit_exceeded_errors) how one can work around the cycles limit.
+- Links should not use the format of 'See the documentation [here](link)'.
+    - All links should use the format '[Learn more about ICP](link)'.

 ## Code snippets and code blocks
 The following format should be used for code snippets and code blocks: